SamBurgess93/Milestone-1/README.md

 ##### Business Vision
 The purpose of this project is to introduce new people to the fitness movement.
-By showing what services can be offered and telling the story of the owner the aim is to have people sign up to the free 30 day challenge to sample the services with the desired outcome being a longer membership sign up afterwards.
+By showing what services can be offered and telling the story of the owner the aim is to have people sign up to the free 30 day challenge to sample the services with the desired outcome being a sign up to longer membership afterwards.
-With people visiting the site it is envisaged that the social media pages will in turn get more clicks.
+With people visiting the site it is envisaged that the social media pages will in turn get more clicks and in turn get more people to join

 #### Scope
 For the users to my website I wanted to highlight to them that they can change their lives and become a happier and healthier person by signing up for some personal training.